meetkool/edie/README.md

 Output:
 ```
-edie v.20220720
+edie v.20220722
+for creating sites:
+  -c: create a new site (in interactive mode)
+  -i: display info about a created site
+  -k: update a site
+for managing pinned sites:
   -l: list all pinned sites
   -u: update all pinned sites
   -d: unpin a site and delete it from storage
   -a: pin a site and add it to storage
   -v: show detailed info about a pinned site
 -h: display this help
 ```